Please find below:

 - 1. Introduction

-This Policy covers our collection, processing and use of personal data when you use our Website and/or our online communications infrastructure including email correspondence and any enquiry forms that we may offer users or add in the future to the Website.
+This Policy covers our collection, processing and use of personal data when you use our Websites and/or our online communications infrastructure including email correspondence and any enquiry forms that we may offer users or add in the future to the Websites.

 When you supply any personal data to us we have legal obligations towards you in the way we use that data.
 For ease of reading, we have divided this Policy into several sections: